 - A number of strategies are in place to enable effective pupil transition.
-These include: - A planned introduction programme delivered in the summer term to support transfer for pupils starting school in September. - Parents / Carers are invited to a meeting at the school and are provided with a range of information to support them in enabling their child to settle into the school routine. - The SENDCo meets with all new parents of pupils who are known to have SEND to allow concerns to be raised and solutions to any perceived challenges to be located prior to entry. - If pupils are transferring from another setting, the previous records will be requested and a meeting set up with the parents to identify and reduce any concerns.
+These include: - A planned introduction programme delivered in the summer term to support transfer for pupils starting school in September. - o Parents / Carers are invited to a meeting at the school and are provided with a range of information to support them in enabling their child to settle into the school routine. - The SENDCo has contact with all new parents of pupils who are known to have SEND to allow concerns to be raised and solutions to any perceived challenges to be located prior to entry.
+Where appropriate, a reduced timetable may be offered initially to support transition. - If pupils are transferring from another setting, the previous records will be requested and a meeting set up with the parents to identify and reduce any concerns.